samuelludwig/CliJo/README.md

   more often, more detailed commit messages, smaller commits, etc.
-- I would possibly model the project so that all contents of the journal would be persisted in a global struct, I don't think it would necessarily be an anti-pattern in my case.
+- I would possibly model the project so that all contents of the journal would be persisted in a global struct, I don't think it would necessarily be an anti-pattern in my case (but then again, everyone always thinks they're the special case).
 The only issue is it would effectively double my memory useage, though on the grand scale it shouldn't matter too much, text is /reasonably/ low-footprint.